streammy2013/Cloud-Computing-Assignment1/README.md

 ## Some flaws:
 * We do not convert the UTC time into our time zone, so the time showed is the UTC time.
-* We do not have much front-end experience, so if user once clicks on the map, the geosearch function will be called automatically.
+* If user once clicks on the map, the geosearch function will be called automatically.
+In this way, when user want to zoom the map, he must be very cautious to not click. :)